swathi2416/Cybersecurity/README.md

-**DAC**-->Discretionary Acees Control based on your requirement u can demand the access and you can share the work **RBAC**-->Role based access control provide specific role based reqirements **MAC**->Mandatory acess control provide specific access to complete the work
+**DAC**-->Discretionary Acees Control based on your requirement u can demand the access and you can share the work **RBAC**-->Role based access control provide specific role based reqirements **MAC**->Mandatory acess control provide specific access to complete the work FTP works on clear txt tool **putty** no 1 wap is cloud flare waf is in layer 7 btw web application and internet **WAF TYPES** network based cloud based host based
+Types of attacks which prevent wap ddos attack cross site scripting (XSS) attack-we can run script in another website local file inclusion and remote file inclusion-->path traversal **Ettercap** is -in-the-middle attacks(not used in organization) on LAN that includes **sniffing** of live connections, content filtering on the fly, and many other features.
+It supports active and passive dissection of many protocols (including ciphered protocols) and includes many features for network and host analysis.